melvin2504/ProjectMeteo/README.md

 ### 3. Device Configuration
 1. Connect the M5stack Core2 to [M5Flow](https://flow.m5stack.com/) and connect the sensors.
-2. Take the Micropython (see `display.py`), change the wifi credentials and the endpoints for your deployed service.
+2. Customize the Micropython (`display.py`), change the Wi-Fi credentials, and the endpoints for your deployed service.
 4. Upload the relevant code from M5Flow to the device.

-## Project Structure
+## 🗂 Project Structure
 - **main.py**: Entry point for the Flask application.
 - **config.py**: Configuration file for API keys and other settings.
 - **google_cloud_utils.py**: Functions for interacting with Google Cloud services.